You should know something: I’m a failure.

 ramblings thoughtful contemplations about many topics near and dear to my heart.
 (Just choose a post pictured below to start with, and you’ll find lots more, and a search bar too, from there.)

-Whether you catch up on a few caring-for-chicken tidbits, gardening tips, or making-your-own-maple-syrup how-tos… whether you enjoy musings about a two-centuries-old farmhouse, or glean a little parenting insight from this momma who’s been failing at the effort for almost 2 decades… my goal is always to help you Keep it Simple while being Souly Rested on Christ.
+Whether you catch up on a few caring-for-chicken tidbits, gardening tips, or making-your-own-maple-syrup how-tos… whether you enjoy musings about an old farmhouse, or glean a little parenting insight from this momma who’s been failing at the effort for almost 2 decades… my goal is always to help you Keep it Simple while being Souly Rested on Christ.

 Why so much talk about nature study?

-While I enjoy writing about all kinds of homesteading and parenting topics, when it comes right down to it, I’m a language-arts-kinda girl who loves nature.
-So I often mention nature study in my writing.
+When it comes right down to it, I’m a language-arts-kinda girl who homeschooled her daughters and loves nature.
+So I often mention our nature study in my writing.
 Over the years, I’ve discovered a simple way to enjoy learning about nature as a family–even though, I’m not gonna lie, “science” intimidates me.
 So I’m putting together a complete nature study resource for even the least science-oriented parent (or grandparent) ever.
 Really.
 If you homeschool, you’ll want a copy.
 If you don’t homeschool, but you’re a parent who wants to encourage their child to notice a few details outside every now and then, you’ll want a copy.
 If you’re a fun grandparent who likes learning about a cool creepy crawly every once in a while with an intrigued grandchild, you’ll want a copy.
-It’ll be heading to the presses soon.
-I’ll keep you posted.
+When it’s ready to head to the presses, I’ll let you know.

-In the mean time, this site is chocked full of free resources, so poke around.
-Or take a second to follow along here on SoulyRested and you won’t miss a thing.
-Plus, You can snag a FREE 7-page, chock-full-of-information printable that will get you started on an unbelievably easy, unlimitedly rewarding journey of nature study with a child.
+In the mean time, my Resource Library is chocked full of free resources, so take a second to follow along here on SoulyRested and you’ll have instant access.
+In my Resource Library, You can snag a FREE 7-page, chock-full-of-information printable that will get you started on an unbelievably easy, unlimitedly rewarding journey of nature study with a child.
 The free printable even includes an ID page for studying mammals.